 Baby play: why it’s important for imaginative and creative development

-Between birth and 12 months, your baby becomes more interested in the world all the time.
+Between birth and 12 months, babies become more and more interested in the world.
 Play is the main way that babies develop, learn and explore the world.

 As babies explore through play, their imaginations develop.
 And as their imaginations develop, they can experiment with new sounds, sights, objects and activities.
 They also learn to solve simple problems, and they start being able to understand their own and other people’s feelings.